Arseni1919/A_star_Implementation/README.md

         return self.g + self.h
 ```

-Each Node has to have:
+Each node has to have:

 - position (x and y)
 - unique ID (`int`)